 My car did the opposite.
-I was neither comforted or at ease.
+I was neither comforted nor at ease.

 I know its just a car, but I use it to drive to work, take my son to school, go food shopping, to the gym, and on and on.
 I didn’t want to worry anymore.
 At least, not in this area of my life.
 I needed something I could rely on.
 So with that in mind, I leased a new car, and cool as it is to have something shiny and new with lots of bells and whistles, I just felt at ease about the whole situation.
-For the next three years, I have a brand new vehicle, which tells me statistically, I don’t have worry about mechanical problems.
+For the next three years, I have a brand new vehicle, which tells me statistically, I don’t have to worry about mechanical problems.
 There won’t be any AHA! moments of surprise.
 No looming repair bills.
-I just feel relieved because I have something that I can trust will do what it do what its designed to do without worry.
-It wasn’t about, “shiny and new.”
-(Though the car IS a nice color blue)
+I just feel relieved because I have something that I can trust will do what it is designed to do without worry.

 If I had to take the above analogy and apply it, I’m the car.
 I’m in the driver’s seat of faith and making sure I’m always heading towards Christ.
 I’m always moving along and progressing so at the end I can hear, “well done good and faithful servant.”
-But, the truth of my life is closer to a broken down jalopy, that had a coat of paint slapped on it to hide all the untreated rust deposits.
-The truth of my life is that I am always breaking down on the side of the road and the closest rest area is a miles back, so I opt for that instead of the one three miles ahead.
+But, the truth of my life is closer to a broken-down jalopy, that had a coat of paint slapped on it to hide all the untreated rust deposits.
+The truth of my life is that I am always breaking down on the side of the road.
 I am a believer and I fail, I sin, I struggle.
-Maybe its not in the same way as in the past.
+Maybe it's not in the same way as in the past.
 But different does not equal better if we truly have the high view of God’s laws that we should.